MicrosoftDocs/ai-builder/ai-builder-docs/batch-testing-prompts.md

 ---
 title: Batch testing for prompts
-description: Batch testing for prompts
+description: Learn to use batch testing for prompts to validate and improve prompts used in AI tools across the platform.
 author: antrodfr
 contributors:
   - antrodfr
+  - v-aangie
 ms.topic: article
 ms.collection:
 - get-started